brainlife/app-endpointMapGeneration/README.md

 ## Output

+- [ROIS](https://brainlife.io/datatypes/5be9ea0315a8683a39a1ebd9) - a directory containing the streamline endpoint mappings for each item in the input [White Matter Classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) [2 per "tract"]

-This function outputs a directory full of niftis, corresponding to the two sets of endpoint mappings associated with each given tract.
-RAS corresponds to the right/anterior/superior-most cluster of endpoints (as determined by the primary route of travel of the tract.
-LAP corresponds to the same for the other cluster.
-Current naming conventions are based upon classification input.
+Note that each input "tract" results in two endpoint mapping nifti outputs.
+RAS corresponds to the right/anterior/superior-most cluster of endpoints (as determined by the primary route of travel of the tract).
+LPI corresponds the left/posterior/inferior-most cluster of endpoints (as determined by the primary route of travel of the tract).
+The naming of endpoint clusters (beyond the RAS/LIP designation) is carried over from items in the [White Matter Classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.